borkarchetan/JOKER/Core Java/18Java IO Streams/Questions.md

 **9. Describe the purpose of buffering in I/O operations.**
    - Buffering in I/O operations involves using an intermediate buffer to temporarily store data being read from or written to a source or destination.
 It reduces the frequency of direct I/O operations, improving performance by minimizing overhead.
 Buffered I/O is more efficient when dealing with small reads and writes, as data is transferred in larger chunks.

-_Feel free to ask if you have more questions or need further clarification!_

-1. What is the purpose of I/O streams in Java?
-2. How can you read data from a file using byte streams?
-3. Explain the concept of character encoding in Java I/O.
-4. How does the `BufferedReader` class enhance reading efficiency in Java?
-5. What is the role of the `FilterInputStream` class in Java I/O?

-- What are I/O streams in Java?
-- Explain the difference between byte streams and character streams.
-- How can you read and write data using InputStreams and OutputStreams?
-- Describe the purpose of buffering in I/O operations.